 Figure 1.
-Overview of Remittance Channels

-Source: International Transactions in Remittances: Guide for Compilers and Users, International Monetary Fund, 2009.
+Overview of Remittance Channels Source: International Transactions in Remittances: Guide for Compilers and Users, International Monetary Fund, 2009.
 Notes: Not all transactions sent through these channels are remittances.

 The price of sending a remittance can vary significantly.
 A number of factors affect the transfer fee charged, including the regulatory and administrative costs, the volume sent, the transfer mechanism, the receiving country's financial infrastructure, and the level of market competition (in both the sending and receiving country).
 In addition, the exchange rate used in the transaction can significantly affect the amount actually delivered to the recipient.

-For the most part, the cost of sending remittances has declined slightly in recent years, but substantial progress would need to be made to meet the G8 target of 5% of total cost set in 2009.
-According to World Bank analysis, the global average remittance cost has declined from 9.81% of the total transaction in 2008 to 7.53% during the first quarter of 2016.12 Among the major economies, the United States is among the least costly from which to send money (Figure 2).
-For the first quarter of 2016, the average cost to send a remittance from the United States was 6.04% of the transaction.13 The World Bank also tracks the cost of sending remittances from the main remittance providers.
+For the most part, the cost of sending remittances has declined slightly in recent years, but substantial progress would be needed to meet the G8 target of 5% of total cost set in 2009.
+According to World Bank analysis, the global average remittance cost has declined from 9.81% of the total transaction in 2008 to 6.84% during the third quarter of 2019.10 Among the major economies, the United States is among the least costly from which to send money (Figure 2).
+For the first quarter of 2016, the average cost to send a remittance from the United States was 6.04% of the transaction.11 The World Bank also tracks the cost of sending remittances from the main remittance providers.
 Recent data show that banks continue to be the most expensive providers, followed by post offices.
-Money Transfer Operators (MTOs) such as Western Union and Moneygram are the cheapest (Figure 3).

-12 Remittances Prices Worldwide Issue n.
-17, March 2016.
+Mobile Operators and Money Transfer Operators (MTOs) such as Western Union and Moneygram are the cheapest (Figure 3).
+10 World Bank, Remittances Prices Worldwide Issue n.
+31, September 2019.

-13 Ibid.
+11 Ibid.

 Figure 2.
-Total Average Cost of Sending Remittances from G8 Countries

-Source: Remittance Prices Worldwide, the World Bank
+Total Average Cost of Sending Remittances from G8 Countries Source: Remittance Prices Worldwide, the World Bank

 Figure 3.
-Total Cost to Send Remittances by Service Provider

-Source: Remittance Prices Worldwide, the World Bank

-Global and U.S Remittance Flows

-Remittances have increased steadily over the past three decades.
-In 1990, remittances to developing countries totaled about \$75 billion.
-At the time, remittances were a larger source of foreign capital to developing countries than both foreign direct investment and private capital flows (debt and equity).
-According to the World Bank, remittances to developing countries are estimated to have risen to \$432 billion in 2015.
-Official remittance figures do not include informal remittance flows, which may account for an additional 35% to 75% of total remittance flows.14 In 2015, India was the largest remittance-receiving country (\$69 billion), followed by China (\$64 billion), and the Philippines (\$28 billion).
+Total Cost to Send Remittances by Service Provider Source: Remittance Prices Worldwide, the World Bank Global and U.S. Remittance Flows Remittances have increased steadily over the past three decades and are the largest source of external finance for many countries (Figure 4).
+In 1990, remittances to low- and middle-income countries totaled about \$75 billion and are expected to reach \$551 billion in 2019.
+Official remittance figures do not include informal remittance flows, which may account for an additional 35% to 75% of total remittance flows.12 In 2019, India was the largest remittance-receiving country (\$82.2 billion), followed by China (\$70.3 billion), and Mexico (\$38.7 billion).
 Figure 4 shows the geographical distribution of remittances since 2000.